Mark Waid

 Mark Waid (/weɪd/; born March 21, 1962) is an American comic book writer best known for his work on DC Comics titles The Flash, Kingdom Come and Superman: Birthright as well as his work on Captain America, Fantastic Four and Daredevil for Marvel.
 Other comics publishers he has done work for include Fantagraphics, Event, Top Cow, Dynamite, and Archie Comics.

 From August 2007 to December 2010, Waid served as Editor-in-Chief and later Chief Creative Officer of Boom!
 Studios, where he also published his creator-owned series Irredeemable and Incorruptible.

 In October 2018, Waid joined Humanoids Publishing as Director of Creative Development before being promoted to Publisher in February 2020.
+Waid left Humanoids to return to freelancing in 2022.

 Early life

 Waid was born in Hueytown, Alabama.
 He has stated that his comics work was heavily influenced by Adventure Comics #369–370 (1968), the two-part "Legion of Super-Heroes" story by Jim Shooter and Mort Weisinger that introduced the villain Mordru.
 Waid has stated that the story is "a blueprint for everything I write."